-For late stage infection with Trypanosoma brucei gambiense, the traditional first line of treatment has been a combination of eflornithine and nifurtimox or NECT.
-The dosing is usually eflornithine 200 mg/kg every 12 hours intravenously for 7 days and oral nifurtimox 15 mg/kg orally per day in 3 divided doses for a duration of 10 days (57).
-Compared to eflornithine alone at the same total daily amount divided into 4 doses but for 14 days, NECT was equally effective and was less toxic (57).
+For late-stage infection with gHAT, the traditional first line of treatment has been a combination of eflornithine and nifurtimox or NECT.
+The dosing is usually eflornithine 200 mg/kg every 12 hours intravenously for 7 days and oral nifurtimox 15 mg/kg orally per day in three divided doses for a duration of 10 days (28).
+Compared to eflornithine alone at the same total daily amount divided into four doses but for 14 days, NECT was equally effective and was less toxic (28).
 Third-line treatment would be intravenous melarsoprol 2.2 mg/kg daily for 10 days.

-Head-to-head comparison has also shown that eflornithine saves more lives than melarsoprol, but melarsoprol is slightly more cost effective.
+Head-to-head comparison shows that eflornithine saves more lives than melarsoprol, but melarsoprol is slightly more cost effective.
 Switching from melarsoprol to eflornithine can be considered a cost-effective option according to the WHO choice criteria.

-For the late stage of Trypanosoma brucei rhodesiense, melarsoprol is given by intravenous injection at 2.2 mg/kg/day for 10 days.
+For the late stage of rHAT, melarsoprol is given by intravenous injection at 2.2 mg/kg/day for 10 days.
 If melarsoprol fails, then a pretreatment with a single 4 to 5 mg/kg of suramin is recommended followed by a repeat course of intravenous melarsoprol 2.2 mg/kg/day for 10 days.
-In fact, most experts recommend pretreatment with suramin to treat the parasitemia and avoid a Jarisch-Herxheimer reaction that is a severe inflammatory reaction associated with a sudden release of endotoxins (04).
+In fact, most experts recommend pretreatment with suramin to treat the parasitemia and avoid a Jarisch-Herxheimer reaction that is a severe inflammatory reaction associated with a sudden release of endotoxins.

-Finally, a promising class of medications is the selective tubulin inhibitor group, which holds great promise in animal studies because they inhibit the growth of trypanosome cells, sparing viability of mammalian cells (47; 05).
+In addition, a promising class of medications to treat both species is the selective tubulin inhibitor group, which holds great promise in animal studies because it inhibits the growth of trypanosome cells, sparing viability of mammalian cells (45; 05).

-Despite all of these efforts, underdiagnosis, underdetection, and poor compliance with treatment and clinic follow-ups remain huge problems in the fight against trypanosomiasis (23).
+Despite all of these efforts, underdiagnosis, underdetection, and poor compliance with treatment and clinic follow-ups remain huge problems in the fight against trypanosomiasis.
 WHO states that the successful elimination of the illness requires the participation of existing health systems for surveillance and control sustainability; the development of new diagnostic tools and drugs is crucial to guarantee the effective participation of existing health structures, and the maintenance of a specialized central structure at national level is necessary to ensure the coordination and overall technical assistance needed.
-Training of nonspecialist health-care workers has been shown to improve the rate of syndromic referrals to hospitals for HAT diagnosis and management (55).
-Furthermore, despite the recent decline in reported cases, the high level of underreporting and increased socioeconomic instability in endemic regions create significant obstacles to the eradication of HAT (66; 01).
+Training of nonspecialist healthcare workers improves the rate of syndromic referrals to hospitals for HAT diagnosis and management (51).
+Furthermore, despite the recent decline in reported cases, the high level of underreporting and increased socioeconomic instability in endemic regions create significant obstacles to the eradication of HAT (61; 02).

 Ali Karaki MD